pravinthakre/cicdpoc/README.md

-Initial repo to clone in CICD workshop
+Initial repo to clone for CICD POC